metrorailings/OwlBlog/content/posts/week-6-insights.md

 ## Cardinals @ Cowboys

 Good use of motion by the Cardinals to open up a touchdown.
 Christian Kirk ran in the end zone for a touchdown.

+The Cowboys offensive line is decimated, especially with Zack Martin out with a concussion.